Arbitrage Betting is ‘Sure Betting’

 There is no question that arbitrage is legal because the arber is simply exploiting price differences in the market, effectively buying and selling (bets) as any trader does.
 There is nothing illegal about this.

-However, it is understandable that bookmakers are not fond of arbers.
-Every company has the right (even arbitrarily) to decide who their customers should be and many bookmakers prohibit arbers from their books.
-As soon as suspicion is aroused bookmaker accounts are quickly limited or even closed.
+Of course, it should be understandable that bookmakers are not fond of arbers — as arbers do not care if they win or lose, do not take any accumulators, and are not available for any of the marketing offers bookmakers use to attract losing customers.
+And as every company has the right (even arbitrarily) to decide who their customers should be, many bookmakers therefore prohibit arbers from their books.
+As soon as suspicion is aroused, accounts are quickly limited or even closed.

 High Capital Requirement and Personal Characteristics